HIV LAW PROJECT: MISSION

 Our first goal is to provide advice and representation to clients in their day-to-day legal problems, including discriminatory treatment, HIV-related confidentiality issues, housing and eviction prevention, denial of financial and medical benefits, immigration law, public and private health insurance issues, consumer and creditor/debtor law, employment law and benefit issues, last wills and testaments and advanced planning, and permanency planning and other family law matters.
 The objective is to meet the immediate legal needs of individual clients living with HIV, eliminate injustices and barriers to services and benefits, and generally improve the quality of life of people living with HIV/AIDS.

 Our second goal is to eradicate the underlying problems facing low-income People Living With HIV/AIDS locally and across the county.
 Based on insights and information gathered through individual legal representation, the HIV Law Project initiates large-scale legal actions, challenges discriminatory regulations, participates in public policy debates, and fosters remedial legislation.

-Our third goal is to transfer the knowledge we gain through our work to the client community, other service providers, elected officials and lawmakers, the judiciary, and the general public.
-We are committed to educating others about the problems facing our clients through community legal education, public forums and panel discussions, participating in lobby days, and providing technical assistance to other service providers.
+Our third goal is to transfer the knowledge it gains through its work to the client community, other service providers, elected officials and lawmakers, the judiciary, and the public in general.
+HIV Law Project is particularly dedicated to developing leaders and policy makers within the client community, who will then be at the forefront of the struggle against HIV/AIDS, through the Center for Women’s Organizing.
+We are also committed to educating others about the problems facing our client through community legal education, public forums and panel discussions, participating in lobby days, and providing technical assistance for other service providers.